Argylls rally for CIC win at Alexandria

-ALEXANDRIA — Madison-Grant sophomore Levi Nelson came up clutch, going 3-for-3 at the plate with 3 RBI — including a 2-run single in the seventh inning — on Thursday to lead the Argylls to a 6-2 win over Alexandria.
+ALEXANDRIA — Madison-Grant sophomore Levi Nelson came up clutch, going 3-for-3 at the plate with three RBI — including a two-run single in the seventh inning — Thursday to lead the Argylls to a 6-2 win over Alexandria.

 Alexandria took its only lead in the bottom of the second inning after freshman catcher Griffin Cox drove in Kaed Abshire with a single to right field.
-The Tigers (8-10) would soon relinquish the lead once the next five Argylls (9-5) reached base in the top of the third inning.
+The Tigers (8-10) soon relinquished the lead once the next five Argylls (9-5) reached base in the top of the third inning.

 Braiden Ross and Nelson both earned RBI knocks to give the Argylls a 2-1 lead.
 Ross also threw 110 pitches for 10 strikeouts in the victory.
 In four starts this season, Ross owns a 3.89 ERA and leads the Argylls at the plate with 12 RBI in 14 games.